-- STL Mechanical Services Limited has completed a water risk assessment on 15th November 2021.
-Shaun Thicket is responsible for ensuring that the identified operational controls are conducted and recorded in the school's water log book - This risk assessment will be reviewed every and when significant changes have occurred to the water system and/or building footprint - The risks from legionella are mitigated by the following: temperature checks, heating of water, disinfection of showers.
+- A water risk assessment has been completed on 6th November 2023 by c3water.
+Shaun Thicket is responsible for ensuring that the identified operational controls are conducted and recorded in the school's water log book - This risk assessment will be reviewed annually and when significant changes have occurred to the water system and/or building footprint - The risks from legionella are mitigated by the following: temperature checks, heating of water, disinfection of showers.